angelztang/internationalgirlsacademy/frontend/README.md

    - Login with your registered credentials
    - Ensure you select the correct user type tab

-## API Endpoints Used

-- `POST /api/v1/users/register` - Register new user
-- `POST /api/v1/users/login` - Login user
-- `GET /api/v1/users/me` - Get current user profile (with JWT token)
+## Authentication Flow

+1. **Registration/Login:** Handled directly by Supabase Auth
+   - Frontend calls `supabase.auth.signUp()` or `supabase.auth.signInWithPassword()`
+   - User UUID obtained from `data.user.id` in Supabase response
+   - User profile stored in Supabase `users` table

+2. **Backend API:** Used for other operations (events, modules, etc.)
+   - Backend API routes use Supabase client for user profile management
+   - User UUIDs are consistently obtained from Supabase Auth

-All authentication is handled by the backend, which uses Supabase Auth internally for password hashing, JWT generation, and session management.
+All authentication is handled directly by Supabase Auth, ensuring consistent UUID usage throughout the application.